Still Lives

 In Coward's play world, the train station waiting room is a pause, a space for stepping out of every day life and opening up the potential for joy and passion, escape and new beginnings - if only for a brief while.
 Join us to experience how this delicate and profound play about the human condition of love resonates within the secret hidden world of the Old Waiting Room.

-In November 2023 as part of Making Connections at the Old Waiting Room, Lost Text Fund Space spent a week working in the space to explore this new version of the play in this atmospheric environment.
-Described by audience members as inspiring, beautiful and engaging, we are planning to return tot he Old Waiting Room with a full production of the play in 2024.
+In November 2023 as part of Making Connections, we spent a week working in the space to explore our ideas about this new version of the play in this atmospheric environment.
+Described by audience members as inspiring, beautiful and engaging, we went on to develop our production further for a full scale production in summer 2024